IgnacioGans/ChatRoomJobsityNetCoreMVC/README.md

 ## About the challenge

 It's a challenge that jobsity give me to do the Chat Room for five (5) days.
-It's part of the interview to apply a job.
+It's the last part of the interview to apply for an open job position.
-I choose Net Core MVC for this challenge, It's my first time using SignalR (i heard before with my last job).
+I choose Net Core MVC for this challenge, It's my first time using SignalR (i had heard about this in a previous job but never had used it before).
-So i have to read very fast the documentation of SignalR to understand the basic setting or basic configuration to create this chat on the project.
+Since this is my first time with SignalR, I had to read very fast the documentation of SignalR to understand the basic setting or basic configuration to create this chat in the project.

-## Conclussion
+## Conclusion

-it's was fun to do this challenge and more fun to create this chat, personally i was thinking this gonna be hard, but if you have a little basic knowledge about C# and some code to build a website, basically can do this exercise in a minimum functionality.
+It's was fun to do this challenge and even more fun to create this chat.
+Recommnendation for beginners: If you have basic knowledge about C# and understanding of html, css and javascript to build websites, then basically you can do this exercise in a minimum functionality.
 I recommended to read more the documentation and try to build more complex functionality with SignalR.